 There is a growing need to measure businesses’ sustainability performance from environment, social, governance and economic aspects.
-In other words, the growing need for companies to show their impacts creates a new requirement: measuring the sustainability performance.
+In other words, the growing need for companies to show their impacts creates a new requirement: measuring sustainability performance.

 In short, sustainable business making eliminates risks, sustains profitable growth, understands the long-term mindset and reacts efficiently to the rapidly changing world.

 Measuring sustainability performance is also teamwork.
 Data is often so dispersed around the departments, company suppliers and subcontractors that without a simple, understandable and effective measurement tool the company will probably not be able to provide timely updates of their sustainability performance.
 Company’s sustainability can be measured either from outside in, such as the third-party ratings and indices, or it can be measured from inside out, as a part of the company daily activities.

 I take a viewpoint here on measuring business sustainability performance as a daily activity inside a company or an organization.
 Why?
 I believe that where we focus our energy, we grow.
 This applies strongly to the business environment and sustainable business because who would be so ignorant to disregard the number one opportunity for growth while contributing to social issues and reducing any harm to the environment.
 Now, let’s go to the reasons why measuring sustainability performance is so important for any company.

 The first reason to measure sustainability performance is very simple: to track progress.
 Up to date data is the number one key requirement for measuring sustainability.
 Consistently collected data is needed to measure the progress of different sustainable actions, show where positive progress is made and where more efforts are needed.
 First things first, what have you done for your sustainability policy today, this week or this month?
 What are you going to do today in terms of concrete actions that contribute positively on our sustainability plan achievement?
 Making sustainability on top of your priorities on a day-to-day basis will help you in keeping track on progress and actually achieving the goals as planned.